sequential-ducks/hello_triangle/README.md

 ## Features

-- Set up an OpenGL context using GLFW.
+- Set up an OpenGL context.
-- Created a window using GLFW.
+- Created a window.
-- Rendered a triangle using OpenGL.
+- Rendered a triangle.

 ## Screenshot